 Some sole traders decide not to make the potential tax savings because of the hassle of setting up a limited company and any new obligations.
 Yes, these initial costs could wipe out any savings in the first year, but thereafter, you could be saving lots on your taxes every year after.

-Discuss your situation with one of our UK leading accountants and find out what sort of savings you could make!
+Discuss your situation with one of our UK leading limited company accountants and find out what sort of savings you could make!